workshopdemos/doggos-gse/README.md

 ## Build the DOGGOS application

-1. Make sure the initial build process has successfully completed. (**Startup script finished** message in the active terminal)
+1. Make sure the initial build process has successfully completed. (**exit code: 0** message in the active terminal)
 2. Click on the hamburger menu (three lines) icon at the top of the sidebar
 3. Select Terminal > Run Build Task

 ![Paste](images/image19.png)

-4. After starting the build task, the terminal window will open and after the synchronisation and building of the application on the mainframe you will get a success message (**exit code:0**).
+4. After starting the build task, the terminal window will open, after the synchronisation and building of the application on the mainframe, you will get a success message (**exit code:0**).
+5. Close the terminal from it's right top corner

 ## Run the DOGGOS application
 1. Go to Zowe Explorer (Z icon in the VS Code Activity Bar)
 1. Hover the “zosmf” item in the DATA SET section in the sidebar and click on the magnifier icon
 1. Fill in data set: CUST0xy.PUBLIC to add all data sets with this prefix to Zowe Explorer (Use your user id number instead CUST0xy)
 1. Expand the CUST0xy.PUBLIC.JCL data set and right click on the RUNDOG
-1. Select “Submit Job” menu item
+1. Select “Submit Job” menu item, then click "Submit" from the pop-up window
-1. Click on the JOB number in the pop up message in the right bottom corner to see the JOB output
+1. Click on the JOB number in the pop up message in the right bottom corner to see the JOB output (if notification disappears, you can hit the bell icon from the bottom-right corner to see)
-1. Expand the “RUNDOG(JOBxxxxx)” and click on the RUN:OUTREP item to browse the program output
+1. Expand the “RUNDOG(JOBxxxxx)” and click on the RUN:OUTREP item to browse the program output (Repeat 6th step if you cannot expand the job output)
+1. Breeds those are not specified in the COBOL code, fall into the OTHER section in the execution report.
+Now, your task is adding one more breed to the program, so we can print it in this report

 ## Edit the DOGGOS application
 Navigate back to the Explorer Tab to see the local files